matrix8967/grimoire-mirror/src/Word_Bench/SSH_Deets/SSH_How2.md

 The remote host will prompt for another authentication method, and once accepted, will add the contents of our `example_01.pub` file to `~/.authorized_keys`.

-## Passphrases on Keys

-- Apptegy Client SSH Keypairs should be generated without a passphrase.
-- Keys for automation should be generated without a passphrase for now.
-    + Once Automation is in better shape, we can modify the `sshd` to accept the keypair without prompting for the passphrase.
-01-22-20 -AM.
-- User Auth Keys should be generated _with_ a passphrase.
-	+ Passphrase can/should be stored in the user's `keychain` of whatever OS they're using.

 ---

 # Current WIP / TODO from the DevOps Team: